So what is this all about then?

 Look stop now.
 This just won't work.
 You can't realistically expect airlines to report every single check-in across the whole world.
 Even if they could thousands of people will end up stranded in airports far from home.
 And how on earth can I make firm travel plans when I could be turned away at check-in at any point.
 And what about blah, and blah, and blah blah blah?

-Well we wasted even more of our time writing this white paper considering these and many other aspects, which you are welcome to read, but specifically:
+Well I wasted even more of my time writing this white paper considering these and many other aspects, which you are welcome to read, but specifically:

 - We know airlines can report all check-ins back to a central system because they are already doing it!